selwynpolit/d9book/book/dtt.md

 In a Drupal context, there are 4 types of tests.
 From
 <https://www.drupal.org/docs/automated-testing/types-of-tests> :

--   Unit: PHPUnit-based tests with minimal dependencies.
+- `Unit`: PHPUnit-based tests with minimal dependencies.
 Base class:
-    Drupal\\Tests\\UnitTestCase class.
+    `Drupal\\Tests\\UnitTestCase class`.
 They must be clean plain PHP.

--   Kernel: PHPUnit-based tests with a bootstrapped kernel, and a minimal number of extensions enabled.
+- `Kernel`: PHPUnit-based tests with a bootstrapped kernel, and a minimal number of extensions enabled.
 Base class:
-    Drupal\\KernelTests\\KernelTestBase class.
+    `Drupal\KernelTests\KernelTestBase` class.
 More at
     <https://www.drupal.org/docs/automated-testing/phpunit-in-drupal/kerneltestbase>

--   Functional: PHPUnit-based tests with a full booted Drupal instance.
+- `Functional`: PHPUnit-based tests with a full booted Drupal instance.
     Base class: Drupal\\Tests\\BrowserTestBase.

--   FunctionalJavascript: PHPUnit-based tests that use Webdriver to perform tests of Javascript and Ajax functionality in the browser.
+- `FunctionalJavascript`: PHPUnit-based tests that use Webdriver to perform tests of Javascript and Ajax functionality in the browser.
-    Base class: Drupal\\FunctionalJavascriptTests\\WebDriverTestBase.
+    Base class: `Drupal\\FunctionalJavascriptTests\\WebDriverTestBase`.

 In addition, the Drupal project has some tests for JavaScript, written in JavaScript, that use the [Nightwatch framework](https://www.drupal.org/docs/testing/javascript-testing-using-nightwatch).